ocaml/dune/doc/dune-files.rst

   by setting ``<coq_native_mode>`` to ``native``, this will pass ``-native-compiler on`` to Coq and install the corresponding object files under `.coq-native`.
-Note that the support for native compute is experimental, and requires Coq >= 8.12.1; moreover, depending libraries *must* be built with ``(mode native)`` too for this to work.
+Note that the support for native compute is **experimental**, and requires Coq >= 8.12.1; moreover, depending libraries *must* be built with ``(mode native)`` too for this to work; also Coq must be configured to support native compilation.
+Note that Dune will by explicitly disable output of native compilation objects when `(mode vo)` even if the default Coq's configure flag enabled it.
+This will be improved in the future.

 Recursive qualification of modules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~